 Loren PadelFord, the Ex-Vice President of Shopify spilled the beans that made Shopify a Multi-Billion Business within just 15 years.
 Here’s the four core strategy, that was integrated with Shopify’s Sales Strategy:

-- Hiring great people with six personality traits.
-This includes Intelligence, Work Ethic, History of Success, Creativity, Entrepreneurship, and Competitiveness.
+Hiring great people with six personality traits.
+This includes Intelligence, Work ethics, History of Success, Creativity, Entrepreneurship, and Competitiveness.
 To train them to make them great salespeople.

 This was Shopify’s Sales strategy.
 Their sales strategy not only focused on integrating the approaches that bring them closer to their leads.
 But also eliminating time wastage and decreasing the sales process length.